Cube-OS/cubeOS/docs/getting-started/windows-setup.rst

     If you happen to get it up and running smoothly, we would love for you to :doc:`tell us about it <../contributing/contribution-process>`!

-Installing the Kubos SDK
+Installing the CubeOS SDK
 ------------------------

-Please refer to the :doc:`SDK installation guide <../sdk-docs/sdk-installing>` for information about installing the Kubos SDK and its dependencies.
+Please refer to the :doc:`SDK installation guide <../sdk-docs/sdk-installing>` for information about installing the CubeOS SDK and its dependencies.

 Setting up a Shared Folder
 --------------------------